Elijah Cresswell

-Elijah J. Cresswell (18 July 1889 – 4 November 1931) was a Scottish amateur football forward who played in the Scottish League for Queen's Park.
+Elijah J. Cresswell (18 July 1889 – 4 November 1931) was a Scottish amateur footballer who played as a forward in the Scottish League for Queen's Park.

 Personal life

 Cresswell worked as a claims inspector and as of 1915 was married with two children.
 In 1915, during the second year of the First World War, he enlisted as a guardsman in the Coldstream Guards.